ingvarch/lab-devops/Lab1.md

   * for Jenkins, an export of the Job
   * for Ansible, the playbook
   * any other files you deem necessary
-  * a Markdown README, with a narrative of the approach taken
+  * a Markdown README, with a narrative of the approach taken.
+Consider the following:
       - What principles did you apply?
       - Explain the decisions you made and why you thought it was the best approach
       - If you ran out of time, how did you envision your finished infrastructure?
       - What is your recommendation for any future work?